philcifone/spacetaxi/README.md

 # spacetaxi

+## AI DISCLAIMER

+THIS IS AN LLM-ASSISTED PROJECT - USE AT YOUR OWN RISK!!!

+NO WARRANTIES PROVIDED OR PRIVACY/SECURITY GUARANTEED

+NOT RESPONSIBLE FOR ANY ILLEGAL OR MISUSE OF THIS PROJECT

+## Project

 End-to-end encrypted file sharing.
 Files are encrypted client-side before upload; the server never sees plaintext data or decryption keys.

 ## Features